The site value of your land is used to calculate land tax. We refer to this as ‘taxable value’ on your land tax assessment notice.

 - council rate notice – lodge your objection with the council that issued you the rate notice

-- land tax or vacant residential land tax assessment - lodge your objection with the State Revenue Office.
+- land tax, vacant residential land tax or windfall gains tax assessment – lodge your objection with the State Revenue Office.

 If you are objecting to anything other than the site or capital improved value, refer to our changes and objections information.